What Does Drug-Induced Mitochondrial Dysfunction Mean?

 Drug-Induced Mitochondrial Dysfunction (DIMD) refers to a pattern of injury that occurs when certain medications interfere with mitochondrial function — the body’s cellular energy system.

-DIMD does not usually present as a sudden or dramatic illness.
-Instead, it often develops quietly and progressively, with symptoms emerging months or years after the original medication exposure.
+Drug-induced mitochondrial dysfunction (DIMD) does not typically present as a sudden or dramatic illness.
+Instead, it develops quietly and progressively, with symptoms often emerging months or even years after the original medication exposure.
+Rather than affecting a single organ, DIMD is a systems-level energy disorder that can impact multiple tissues at once—particularly those with the highest energy demands, such as the brain, nerves, and muscles.

 Fluoroquinolones are the most well-documented example of drug-induced mitochondrial dysfunction.